It should go without saying, but this page, and the folders below, contain UNMARKED SPOILERS for the movie. YOU HAVE BEEN WARNED.

 Pepper Potts in her own Iron Man suit, "Rescue"!

 Valkyrie leading the combined forces of Asgard and the Ravagers!

-The stage is set for the battle that will determine the fate of the universe, as Steve gives the marching orders to his friends:
+The stage is set for the battle that will determine the fate of the universe, and Steve gives the marching orders to his friends:

 Thanos watches in horror as Tony reveals that the Stones are in his possession, stolen from the Stark-Tech Infinity Gauntlet.
 He takes them in his Iron Man suit's gauntlet before making his retort:

 The war is over.
 The heroes have won... but at great cost: the power of the Infinity Stones have ravaged Tony's body.
 So wounded he can barely speak, he passes on, surrounded by the family he made, the Super Team that grew up around him, and the world that he saved.

 Thor appoints Valkyrie the new queen of Asgard before leaving with the Guardians of the Galaxy, who have made it their mission to figure out what has become of the 2014 Gamora.
 She did not vanish with the rest of her father's army but nonetheless hasn't been seen since the battle; her friends are hopeful that she is somewhere in the universe.
 Bruce confides in the others that despite a conscious effort to bring Natasha home as well when he used the Gauntlet, it seems her sacrifice is irreversible.
 Wanda comforts him, assured that wherever their fallen friends are, they know that what they did was meaningful.

 Meanwhile, Steve takes it upon himself to go back in time to return the Infinity Stones, along with Mjölnir, back to their proper places in time.
 He vanishes into the past...